Oregon wraps nonconference slate with 35-3 win over Montana

 EUGENE, Ore.
+(AP) — Justin Herbert isn’t satisfied yet but he’s confident that the Ducks are on the right path.

-(AP) — Justin Herbert threw for 316 yards and five touchdowns in No. 15 Oregon’s 35-3 victory Saturday night over Montana, the Ducks’ final tuneup before opening Pac-12 play at Stanford next week.
+The senior quarterback threw for 316 yards and five touchdowns in No. 15 Oregon’s 35-3 victory Saturday night over Montana, the Ducks’ final tuneup before opening Pac-12 play at Stanford next week.

 Jacob Breeland and Johnny Johnson III each caught a pair of touchdowns for the Ducks (2-1), who won their 25th straight nonconference game at Autzen Stadium.